nit3owl/fizz-buzz/README.md

 ## What is it?!
 [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz#Programming_interviews) is one of most challenging programming problems of the modern computing age.
 Long has its obscure solution eluded even the most seasoned software development veterans.
-However, through sure determination and force of will, the secrets of FizzBuzz have finally been unlocked!
+However, through sheer determination and force of will, the secrets of FizzBuzz have finally been unlocked!
 In the spirit of collaboration and Open Source
-Software, I present it here in this project in many of the various programming languages which which I have some exposure.
+Software, I present them here in many of the various programming languages with which I have some exposure.

 ## Why would you do this?
 Why not?
 FizzBuzz is a trivial question, but it can be a fun introduction to control structures and I/O in a language with which you’re